sevmorris/debian-post-install-tasks/README.md

 alias update='sudo apt update && sudo apt -o Dpkg::Options::="--force-confdef" dist-upgrade -y && sudo apt autoremove -y && if sudo test -f /var/run/reboot-required; then read -p "A reboot is required to finish installing updates.
 Press [ENTER] to reboot now, or [CTRL+C] to cancel and reboot later." && sudo reboot; else echo "A reboot is not required.
 Exiting..."; fi'

-# The text after "figlet" is displayed, so change it as desired...
+# The text after figlet is displayed as an ASCII text banner, so change it as desired...
 figlet Debian!
 echo ""